 Sunday, October 27, 2024 (In-Person)

-Kick-off with Sabina Khan-Ibarra to launch the conference.
+9:00 AM Kick-off with Sabina Khan-Ibarra and Rowena Leong Singer to launch the conference.

 Seminar/Professional Development session with Roberto Lovato Engaging afternoon .